 Some very common memory problems include:

 - struggling to remember day-to-day events or experiences

-- finding it hard to follow conversations
+- finding it hard to start or follow conversations